visforvali/ws297y/discord.md

 > This "tl;dr (too long, didn't read)" tutorial goes over only the basics: fundamental controls; channel directory; and useful built-in or third-party-enabled functions.
 This guide is regularly updated based on user input and is designed to be read, referenced, and/or Ctrl+F'd as needed.
 For more in-depth documentation, check out the official [Beginner's Guide to Discord](https://support.discord.com/hc/en-us/articles/360045138571-Beginner-s-Guide-to-Discord){:target="_blank"}.

 {: .warning }
 > If you've never used Discord, don't be intimidated!
 Discord's controls are a lot like text messaging or social media.
-You can get by with these 3 main functions: click #text channels on the left to enter them, type in the message box, and hit enter to send; click 🧵 and 📌 at the top of #text channels for a directory of threads (click a thread name to join and send messages in the panel that appears) and pinned posts; and click 🔊 Sync Sessions on the left 1x to join voice-only and 2x to join voice-and-video.
+You can get by with these 3 main functions: click #text channels on the left to enter them, type in the message box, and hit enter to send; click 🔊 Sync Sessions on the left 1x to join voice-only and 2x to join voice-and-video; and click 🧵 and 📌 at the top of #text channels for a directory of threads (click a thread name to join and send messages in the panel that appears) and pinned posts.

 # Getting Started

 First, you'll need to install the Discord app and create an account.

 - **Download Discord**: Discord can be accessed via browser, but the desktop client is recommended for the best experience.
 Download it here: [Desktop Installation Guide](https://support.discord.com/hc/en-us/articles/360034561191-Desktop-Installation-Guide){:target="_blank"}.
 You can also download the Discord app through Google Play or Apple Store.
-Here's the full list of [Discord's OS/System Requirements](https://support.discord.com/hc/en-us/articles/213491697-What-are-the-OS-system-requirements-for-Discord){:target="_blank"}.
+Here's the full list of [Discord's OS/System Requirements](https://support.discord.com/hc/en-us/articles/213491697-What-are-the-OS-system-requirements-for-Discord){:target="_blank"}
 - **Create an Account**: If you don't have a Discord account, the first step is to create one.
 The Discord desktop client will prompt you to do so the first time it's opened, or visit Discord's [registration page](https://discord.com/register){:target="_blank"} directly.
-Enter a valid email that you can access and that isn't associated with another Discord account and select a username that's case-insensitive/forced lowercase and between 2-32 characters (using a-z, 0-9, and . or _).
+Enter a valid email that you can access and that isn't associated with another Discord account and select a username that's case-insensitive/forced lowercase and between 2-32 characters (using a-z, 0-9, and . or _)

 _This username is not the same as your display name, the prominent name shown when you interact in a server or in direct messages (DMs), which can be changed later._